 Philip Vera Cruz (December 25, 1904 – June 12, 1994), a Filipino immigrant from Ilocos Sur, came to the United States in 1926 to pursue education and support his family.

-Despite financial hardships, he co-founded the Agricultural Workers Organizing Committee (AWOC).
-He led the Delano Grape Strike of 1965, which established the United Farm Workers (UFW) and a boycott against non-union grapes.
+He co-founded the Agricultural Workers Organizing Committee (AWOC) despite financial hardships.
+He led the Delano Grape Strike of 1965, establishing the United Farm Workers (UFW) and a boycott against non-union grapes.

-Until his passing at the age of 89, Vera Cruz was a passionate advocate for labor rights and social justice.
+Until his passing at 89, Vera Cruz was a passionate advocate for labor rights and social justice.

 Honoring Itliong and Vera Cruz